-The Business of Being a Spiritual Writer will be a day-long retreat dedicated to helping writers run their writing business like an entrepreneur, with sessions on strategic and tactical marketing, how to approach getting published, and entrepreneurial business principles.
+The Business of Being a Spiritual Writer is a day-long retreat dedicated to helping writers run their writing business like an entrepreneur, with sessions on strategic and tactical marketing, how to approach getting published, and entrepreneurial business principles.

 Writing for Your Life is pleased to offer Continuing Education Units (CEUs) for pastors for our writers’ conferences.
 Writing for Your Life is a member of the Association of Leaders in Lifelong Learning for Ministry (formerly the Society for the Advancement of Continuing Education for Ministry).

 Writing for Your Life also produces Publishing in Color conferences which are intended to help overcome the fact that in today’s spiritual publishing industry several groups are under-represented.
 (Learn more about Publishing in Color here.)

 Comments from previous conferences: